Niravprajapati1/Niravprajapati1/README.md

 ### Hello My Dear Developers 👋

 __I am *Nirav Prajapati* from india.
 I am very much interested in contributing to open source.
-And my career interest is Web-dev ans cloud .
+And my career interests are Web-dev and cloud .
 Always there to help others and to clarify the doubts you have.__

 ### My Skills 🚀